News

 Likewise, TERN has plenty to gain from a collaboration.
 Of particular interest to e-MAST is the potential to tap into VITO’s expertise and technology in the field of data processing and assimilation.
 Brad is liaising with other TERN facilities, including AusCover, the Australian Supersite Network and the Australian Transect Network, to assess the possibility of utilising VITO-developed products to assist in the process of the assimilation of remotely sensed hyperspectral data into land-surface models.
 These models are important for understanding energy and gas exchanges between ecosystems and the atmosphere under a changing climate, and accessing the technology is an exciting prospect for TERN.

-By building relationships with such international groups as TRY and VITO, TERN is strengthening its ability to facilitate world-leading ecosystem science.
+By building relationships with such international groups as TRY and VITO, TERN is strengthening its ability to facilitate world-leading ecosystem research.
 In addition, such collaborations can assist other research networks around the world in addressing the major challenges facing the world’s terrestrial ecosystems.

 After a whirlwind trip, the visiting TERN team returned home having confirmed that TERN’s approach is at the forefront of global efforts to address the challenges of sharing and accessing multidisciplinary data.